wangwei1237/Kubernetes-in-Action-Second-Edition/docs/Understanding_what_makes_containers_possible.md

 Behind the scenes, all these Docker options merely configure the cgroups of the process.
 It’s the Kernel that takes care of limiting the resources available to the process.
 See the Docker documentation for more information about the other memory and CPU limit options.

-## trengthening isolation between containers
+## Strengthening isolation between containers
 Linux Namespaces and Cgroups separate the containers’ environments and prevent one container from starving the other containers of compute resources.
 But the processes in these containers use the same system kernel, so we can’t say that they are really isolated.
 A rogue container could make malicious system calls that would affect its neighbours.

 Imagine a Kubernetes node on which several containers run.
 Each has its own network devices and files and can only consume a limited amount of CPU and memory.
 At first glance, a rogue program in one of these containers can’t cause damage to the other containers.
 But what if the rogue program modifies the system clock that is shared by all containers?